 PCs can pose a particular problem where study is concerned, both facilitating and derailing it.
 The Daily Telegraph has commented on how children are now using the internet from the age of 3 years with kids spending an average of 2 hours a day surfing the web.
 While this can help with research and study, it can also put your child at risk of viewing unsuitable content.
 Setting up parental controls to block what they can access is a good idea and can help your little ones stay focused.

+Temperature control is just basic.
+Every home should have proper cooling or heating system.
+Your child may not feel comfortable if you do not have a proper heating system.
+So ensure that your heating requirements, such as heating oil (which you can easily order from the likes of romeosfuel.com) are set in place beforehand.
+Besides temperature control, the room decor also matters when it comes to creating a perfect home study.
 Having a window in the room that you have the desk in is a good option, as natural light will encourage a more energetic working environment.
-However, placing this window directly in front of the desk will cause those working here to become sidetracked – they may choose to stare out of the window more than at their exercise book or computer screen – especially if outside boasts an attractive or busy scene.
+However, placing this window directly in front of the desk will cause those working here to become sidetracked – they may choose to stare out of the window more than at their exercise book or computer.

 Try and keep windows to the side, even if offering a study environment in their bedroom.